 Anza-Borrego is a must-see for anyone visiting the San Diego area.
 The park is located in the Borrego Valley and is the largest state park in California.
 The park features mountains, canyons, deserts, and badlands.

 There are also several nature walks to enjoy, ranger-led programs to participate in, and opportunities to view wildlife.
-Anza-Borrego is a great place to get away from city life’s hustle and experience nature’s beauty.
+Anza-Borrego is a great place to escape city life’s hustle and experience nature’s beauty.

 Part of the fun of Anza-Borrego is hunting down the metal sculptures.
 Giant residents of the park, these sculptures are crafted in the image of dinosaurs, mammoths, giant birds, and even saber-toothed cats, among others.
 You can find these metal creatures in Anza-Borrego’s Galleta Meadows.

-See Related: Things to do in Palm Desert, California
+See Related: Things to do in Palm Desert

 39. Pacific Beach Boardwalk